OptionalRule/optionalrule.github.io/_posts/2024-07-01-dnd-2024-spell-changes.md

     - Introduction of a new "emanation" area of effect.

 11. Easter eggs and flavor:
-    - Many spells have new flavor text or interesting details added.
+    - Many spells have new flavor text or interesting details added. (*Fun fact, Leomund's Tiny Hut was discovered after a disasterious misscast of Otiluke's Resilient Sphere*)

 You can see the entire video here on YouTube.